AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 We have moved callbacks from an API-level to a class-level parameter.
 This enables partners to pass their callbacks once during the lifecycle of SDK.
 The list of callbacks supported by SDK remains the same as it was in V3.

-With all the above changes the SDK initialization API can be visualized using the following diagram:
+With all the above changes, the SDK initialization API can be visualized using the following diagram:

 ![SDK initilization](./initilization-v4.png)